 Several theoretical frameworks of acculturation psychology from the subfield of cross-cultural psychology have conceptualized the ways in which acculturation is associated with adaptation and maladaptation.
-In particular, major PA variables were outlined in Arends-Toth & Van de Vijver 's (2006) Framework of Acculturation Variables (FAV) that connects the antecedents of acculturation (akin to the "why" of developmental psychopathology) to behaviors and processes (how) and to the consequences or outcomes (what).
-This framework was later applied to RA variables by Ferguson, Tran, Mendez, and van de Vijver (2017b).
+In particular, major PA variables were outlined in Arends-Tóth & van de Vijver's (2006) Framework of Acculturation Variables (FAV) that connects the antecedents of acculturation (akin to the "why" of developmental psychopathology) to behaviors and processes (how) and to the consequences or outcomes (what).
+This framework was later applied to RA variables by G.M.
+Ferguson et al. (2017b).
 In this article, we integrate the proximal and remote versions of this acculturation framework into a comprehensive framework we call the Integrated Process Framework of Proximal and Remote Acculturation Variables (IP-FAV; see Figure 2).

-The original FAV detailed the content of PA by mapping the variables involved in acculturation but was less detailed in explicating acculturative processes (Arends-Toth & van de Vijver 2006).
-The same is true for the adapted FAV applied to RA (Ferguson et al. 2017b).
+The original FAV detailed the content of PA by mapping the variables involved in acculturation but was less detailed in explicating acculturative processes (Arends-Tóth & van de Vijver 2006).
+The same is true for the adapted FAV applied to RA (G.M.
+Ferguson et al. 2017b).
 Therefore, our IP-FAV is designed to explicitly map both the content and processes of psychological acculturation in greater detail to more comprehensively communicate the scope of current scientific knowledge based on theory and empirical research findings.
-The "integrated" aspect of our framework refers to the incorporation of acculturation variables pertinent to both PA and RA.
-That is, based on empirical findings and/or theory, the IP-FAV delineates which variables are relevant to both PA and RA and which are relevant to just one or the other.
-The "process" aspect of the IP-FAV refers to the explicit incorporation of documented acculturation processes in this new framework.
+The "integrated" aspect of our framework refers